Stock markets keep calm and carry on

 And in a world where interest rates and bond yields have all but disappeared - and in some cases turned negative - steady earnings growth will continue to draw investors to equity, if only for the dividends.

-This is one big reason why equity in Europe, despite being the epicentre of much of the economic and political concerns hanging over markets, has become the investment destination of choice.
+This is one big reason why equity in Europe, despite being the epicenter of much of the economic and political concerns hanging over markets, has become the investment destination of choice.

 Exposure to euro equity jumped in February to the highest since May 2007 and the second-highest on record, according to a monthly investor survey by Bank of America Merrill Lynch.